attestate/expressively-mocked-fetch/README.md

 ### 0.0.2

-- Bug fix: Create new module file for each worker to allow running in parallel
+- Bug fix: Create new module file for each worker to allow running in parallel.

 ### 0.0.1